Report an issue with noise, smoke, smells or light

 If the noise is severe, we can issue an ‘abatement notice’ on the person responsible asking them to stop.
 If they do not it could result in noise producing equipment being seized and prosecution.

 It’s normal and natural for dogs to bark.
 But when barking happens a lot, or goes on for a long time, it can be annoying and upsetting neighbours.

 What can I do?

-If you are a dog owner, and have been approached by a neighbour about your dog barking too much, the first step is to calmly talk things over with them and try to work out a solution.
+If you are a dog owner and have been approached by a neighbour about your dog barking too much, the first step is to calmly talk things over with them and try to work out a solution.
 You can get further advice on reducing the amount of noise your dog is making in this DEFRA booklet.
-You could also consider placing your dog in a licenced boarding establishment within Harborough District whilst you are working - view a list of licenced animal boarding establishments.
+You could also consider placing your dog in a licenced boarding establishment within Harborough District whilst you are working.

 Talk before you report.
 If you are being troubled by noise from your neighbour’s dog, you can approach your neighbour to explain politely that you are being disturbed.
-However you should approach the matter carefully if you feel that your neighbour might react angrily.
-Keep a record using our diary sheet.
+However, you should approach the matter carefully if you feel that your neighbour might react angrily.
+Keep a record using our nuisance record sheet.

 If the problem continues, you can report dog barking to the Council.